codemod-com/docs/docs/cli/quickstart.md

   <meta name='twitter:image' content='https://raw.githubusercontent.com/codemod-com/docs/main/static/img/docs/cli/getting-started-cli-og.png'/>
 </head>

-Codemod.com gives you multiple ways to discover, run & share supported codemods and code automation recipes.
-With the command-line interface (CLI) you can interact with the Codemod.com platform using a terminal or through an automated system.
-Codemod.com's CLI requires [Node.js v16+](https://nodejs.org/).
+The Codemod platform gives you multiple ways to discover, run & share supported codemods and code automation recipes.
+With the command-line interface (CLI) you can interact with the Codemod platform using a terminal or through an automated system.
+The Codemod CLI requires [Node.js v16+](https://nodejs.org/).

-For a better developer experience with dry-running codemods, reviewing & tweaking automated changes, reporting issues, and sharing codemods, we recommend using [Codemod.com's VS Code Extension](../vs-code-extension/quickstart).
+For a better developer experience with dry-running codemods, reviewing & tweaking automated changes, reporting issues, and sharing codemods, we recommend using [the Codemod VS Code Extension](../vs-code-extension/quickstart).

 ---